aimms/documentation/webui/folder.rst

 Element Text
 ++++++++++++

 In addition to the project-specific translations, you can also use string parameters from your model to provide translations for set elements in your WebUI applications.
-You have to specify these through so-called *annotations* in AIMMS.
+You can specify these by using the so-called *annotations* in the AIMMS model.
 To do so, open the attribute form of a Set identifier and click on the 'Add Annotation' wizard button below the comment attribute:

 .. image:: images/addannotation.jpg
     :align: center